jahidulpabelislam/contribution-counters/README.md

     const counts = await getGitHubCounts(config);
     ```

-4. The returned result (`counts`) is a object with two properties:
+4. The returned result (`counts`) is an object with two or three properties:

-    -   `commits` is your total commits
+    - `commits` is your total number of commits
     - `projects` is the number of projects you've contributed to
+    - `pullRequests` is the number of pull/merge requests you've authored

 `getGitHubCounts` in the above example can be replaced with `getBitbucketCounts` or `getGitLabCounts`.